The Phil Hendrie Show: 2007–2009 (Political commentary)

 In June 2007, Hendrie announced he was returning to the airwaves at Talk Radio Network, starting almost exactly a year from the day of his retirement (June 25) in a later time slot (10 PM-1 AM PT).

 This show's format was talk radio commentary, covering political issues and news headlines of the day.
 Hendrie's mock guests returned to the show after a few weeks, but they did not interact with callers.
 Within a month of the show's relaunch, Hendrie's show had already achieved forty affiliates, although in one notable instance Brian Maloney reported that in Boston, Hendrie affiliate WTKK saw its listenership drop 91% in the overnights after Hendrie started airing in the slot.
 Callers were included only sparingly in the show, starting with a segment featuring Bob Greene and an unsuspecting female caller on May 2, 2008.

 October 2009 – June 2013

-On October 2009, Phil posted from his Twitter: "The Original Phil Hendrie Show has returned....."
+In October 2009, Phil posted from his Twitter: "The Original Phil Hendrie Show has returned....."
 The show returned to its classic format, consisting mostly of comedy characters such as Bobbie Dooley and Steven Bosell presenting controversial topics and engaging with actual callers.
 The political commentary was significantly marginalized.

 Talk Radio Network cancelled The Phil Hendrie Show in June 2013 amid significant acrimony.